neutronX/django-markdownx/README.md

 1. **Django Admin**

-    When using included `MarkdowxModel` object in your models, just use `MarkdownxModelAdmin` as follows:
+    When using included `MarkdowxModel` class in your models, just use `MarkdownxModelAdmin` as follows:

     ```python
     #admin.py